cojoop/cojoop/README.md

 ## I'm a Department of Computer Science student at Korea National Open University

-- 🔥 I’m currently learning PostgreSQL.
+- 🔥 I’m currently learning FastAPI.
-- 🌱 I'm looking to study FastAPI soon.
+- 🌱 I'm looking to study Spring Boot soon.
 - 👨‍👩‍👧‍👦 I'm looking to collaborate with anyone on any project.
 - 💬 Ask me anything.
 - ⭐️ Fun fact: I love play soccer and watch it.